 Hungry for more?
 Chow down on these:

-Peanut Butter Sandwich Cookies with Milk Chocolate Filling Recipe © 2009 Karen DeMasco and Mindy Fox.
+Peanut Butter Sandwich Cookies with Milk Chocolate Recipe © 2009 Karen DeMasco and Mindy Fox.
 Photo © 2009 Ellen Silverman.
 All rights reserved.